HKUST-Network/fall2025/index.md

 ### What's the policy of using AI tools?

 This course strongly encourages the use of generative artificial intelligence tools to complete assessment tasks.
-You will have the opportunity to learn to use a series of tools, such as GitHub Copilot, in your project.
+You will have the opportunity to learn to use a series of tools, such as GitHub Copilot and Cursor, in your project.
 We also encourage you to use GPT to better understand how network works.
 But be careful!
 We have a strict policy on plagiarism.
 If your assignments are detected to be copied or AI-generated, this will be a serious issue.